Famista 64: Development and release

 Famista 64 was announced as Namco's first game for the Nintendo 64; the company had no comment for the press on whether it would develop any further games for the console.
 It was released exclusively in Japan for the Nintendo 64 by Namco on November 28, 1997.
 It serves as the twelfth entry in the company's long-running Family Stadium franchise, and is a high-definition remake of the first entry Pro Baseball: Family Stadium (1986), known outside Japan as R.B.I.
 Baseball.
 The game was one of the few titles by Namco for the system, alongside Namco Museum 64 and a port of Ms. Pac-Man Maze Madness, and the only one of these titles released in Japan.
 Famista 64 was also Namco's first video game on a Nintendo platform since 1994, following several arguments between the two companies in the 1980s that resulted in Namco favoring Sony and their console, the PlayStation, and becoming one of the system's dominant third-party publishers.
 The game was made per a contract agreed to by Nintendo and Namco, which allowed the latter to produce a sports title and later a role-playing game, the latter of which was never released.

 The game was originally titled World Stadium 64 and instead based on Namco's long-running World Stadium baseball series, considered the arcade game equivalent to Family Stadium, and at first scheduled for release in early 1997.
 A North American localization was announced by Namco spokesperson Chris Bull, but was never released.
 It was shown to the public at September 1997 Tokyo Game Show, alongside Klonoa: Door to Phantomile and Namco Museum Encore, stated to have been at roughly 50% completion.
 The game's animations were designed using motion-capture.
 The television commercial used to promote it featured former Japanese baseball pitcher Masaru Ishikawa, who won the Pacific League Most Valuable Pitcher award in 1984 for the highest win-loss percentage — it featured him rising from the depths of the ocean and throwing a slim pitch, which was made to convey the fun and excitement of the game at a "tremendous scale".
+The music was composed by Yoshinori Kawamoto and Asuka Sakai, being one of the first games the latter worked on.